JaiPatel31/ATC-Ai-HumanLoop/README.md

   you need to reset the workspace.
 * The repository uses the default Vite/TypeScript ESLint configuration for the frontend.
 Run `npm run lint` inside `frontend/` to check React code style.
+* A lightweight `/health` endpoint reports the availability of STT/TTS engines alongside parser sample accuracy so you can plug the backend into monitoring dashboards.

+## Quality and evaluation

+* **Parser scorecard** – Run `python backend/evaluation.py` to generate an accuracy report against six curated pilot/controller exchanges that exercise the heuristics in `parser.parse_atc`.
+* **Automated tests** – Execute `python -m unittest discover backend/tests` to regress the parser and controller-response builder against the curated corpus.
+* **Operational checks** – Query `GET /health` to obtain readiness information (STT/TTS availability plus parser accuracy snapshots) suitable for dashboards or smoke tests.

 ## License